dwp/accessibility-manual/app/views/accessibility-statement/README.md

 - change colours, contrast levels and fonts
 - zoom in up to 300% without the text spilling off the screen
-- navigate most of the website using just a keyboard
+- navigate all of the website using just a keyboard
-- navigate most of the website using speech recognition software
+- navigate all of the website using speech recognition software
-- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to all of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 We’ve also made the website text as simple as possible to understand.